lwa19/MappingTrends/README.md

 ```
 MappingTrends
 | website/              	   - all of the Django implementation
 	| states_21basic   	       - all of the GIS data files *
     	| static/          	   - website accessible files
-		| archive/     	- tweet jsons for each search/stream query made, for easy reanalysis (with different intervals etc)
+		    | archive/     	   - tweet jsons for each search/stream query made
+                | sorted/      - folder for storing tweets by time interval
 		    | Plot_pngs/   	   - all of the output png files
 		| main.css     	       - file used to format the website
     | trendmap/                - all of the template and index
 		| templates/   	       - website html files
 		| views.py     	       - views file where the django input is processed and page is returned
-    | ui/                      	- URLs
+    | ui/                      - technical files
-		| settings.py  	-
+		| settings.py  	       - website settings
     | manage.py            	   - the code used to run the website
 	| tweet_gather.py      	   - scraping and parsing tweets
 	| mapper.py            	   - visualizing the parsed tweet data
-| twitter_credentials_template.json     - template for formatting your twitter access credentials
+    | twitter_credentials.json - twitter access tokens
+    | uscities.csv             - data source for US cities https://simplemaps.com/data/us-cities (Basic)
 | past_files           		   - all of the past files that we no longer need
-| states.shp           		- shape file for the states*
-| uscities.csv         		- data source for US cities https://simplemaps.com/data/us-cities (Basic)
 | Project Proposal.pdf 		   - project proposal
 ```

 ## Workflow